Peace live in concert.

 Real Live Certified badge for artists with consistent, high quality live performances and broad critical acclaim.

-Critic Consensus
+Critics Consensus

-Based on 58 concert reviews, the critic consensus is that Peace is rated as an enjoyable live performer, with some notable strengths.
+Based on 58 concert reviews, the critics consensus is that Peace is rated as an enjoyable live performer, with some notable strengths.
 Peace concert reviews describe live shows and performances as anthemic, dreamy, intense, visceral, flawless, and exhilarating.

 Artist Info